Macleay Island: History

-During the 2006 state election, the Queensland Government prioritised construction of a single-officer police station for on the island it was needed with the increasing population.
-The station started operation in June 2008 and now has two rotating officers.
+During the 2006 state election, the Queensland Government prioritised construction of a single-officer police station on the island as it was needed with the increasing population.

 In 2007, after a short segment on the Nine television network's nationally broadcast A Current Affair based on the comments made by real estate watcher John Edwards of Residex said that Macleay Island was a "boom suburb" and worth watching by first home buyers.
 All the South Moreton Bay Islands received a considerable amount of interest from buyers.
 A surge in building followed which forced the Redland City Council revise its population estimates.
 It estimated 2,319 permanent residents on Macleay in 2008.
 However, with a count of 1,479 dwellings, the peak number of people on the islands during holidays and weekends the total population is thought to have been 3,254.